lavafroth/zilch/README.md

 # Zilch

-A vanilla tauri app to rid Android devices of software bloat.
+Rid Android devices of software bloat.
-Keep none of 'em, none, nada, zilch.
+Keep none, nada, zilch.

 ![What the app looks like](assets/preview.png)